 [LUM#12] Quite a program

-Hal-9000, Astro, and C-3PO can go take a hike.
+Hal-9000, Astro, and C-3PO can go take a back seat.
 Meet Pepper!
-More Wall-E than Terminator, this little humanoid robot's mission is to assist elderly or frail people with their daily movements.
-At the controls of this technological gem is Anastasia Bolotnikova, a doctoral student at the Montpellier Laboratory of Computer Science, Robotics and Microelectronics (LIRMM).
+More like Wall-E than Terminator, this little humanoid robot’s mission is to assist elderly or frail people with their daily activities.
+At the helm of this technological gem is Anastasia Bolotnikova, a doctoral student at the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (LIRMM).

 An extraordinary experience

-At just 26 years old, this computer science and mathematics geek wields algorithms like others wield wrenches.
-A 3.0 puppeteer whom Pepper couldn't resist for long.
-"I program him, he moves and does what I ask him to do.
-It's an extraordinary experience."
+At just 26 years old, this computer science and math whiz handles algorithms as effortlessly as others handle wrenches.
+A 3.0-generation puppeteer whom Pepper couldn’t resist for long.
+“I program him, he moves and does what I ask—it really is an extraordinary experience.”

 From Airbus to SoftBank

 It was in Estonia in 2014 that young Anastasia discovered robotics.
-Her university had a small NAO robot, made famous in 2005 by French start-up Aldebaran before it was bought out by Japanese company SoftBank Robotics.
-"That was my first encounter with a robot, and maybe that's where it all started."
-Two years later, as a master's student in computer science, she decided to come to France and did an internship at Lirmm, where she worked "in collaboration with Airbus on multitasking control of humanoid robots."
+Her university had a small NAO robot, which had been made famous in 2005 by the French startup Aldebaran before it was acquired by the Japanese company SoftBank Robotics.
+“That was my first encounter with a robot; maybe that’s where it all started.”
+Two years later, as a master’s student in computer science, she decided to come to France and completed her internship at LIRMM,where she worked“in collaboration with Airbus on multitasking control of humanoid robots.”

 In the real world

-A future that reflects her work... programmed!
-Winner of the prestigious 2019 Young Talents France award presented by the L'Oréal-UNESCO Foundation, the researcher had no hesitation about how to use the €15,000 prize money.
-"It's a unique opportunity to develop my career by meeting the world's leading scientists in my field."Japan is on the agenda, of course, but above all "Italy or Germany, which excel in robotics."
+A future that mirrors her work… all planned out!
+As the 2019 winner of the prestigious Young Talents-France Award presented by the L’Oréal-UNESCO Foundation, the researcher didn’t hesitate about how to use the €15,000 prize.“It’s a unique opportunity to advance my career by meeting the world’s leading scientists in my field.”On the itinerary is Japan, of course, but above all“Italy or Germany, which excel in robotics.”

-In the meantime, his romance with Pepper continues, and before his mistress flies away, he has a year to perfect his skills in real-life situations with volunteer nursing home residents.
-This is a crowning achievement for Anastasia Bolotnikova, who sees it as an opportunity to "show that [her] research works and is useful in the real world."
+In the meantime, his romance with Pepper continues, and before his partner takes flight, he has a year to hone his skills in real-world settings with volunteer nursing home residents.
+This is a major milestone for Anastasia Bolotnikova, who sees it as an opportunity to “demonstrate that her research works and is useful in the real world.”